jingjing05290/806FinalProject/index.md

   </iframe>

 <div style="text-align: justify;margin-bottom: 10px;">
-New York City residents rely on tap water for their daily consumption.
-However, the city's plumbing infrastructure is extensive and was largely constructed in earlier centuries when the contains of lead in pipes was common due to the technological limitations of the time.
+New York City’s water is delivered from upstate reservoirs through lead-free aqueducts and water mains.
+While the use of lead in household plumbing has been banned for decades, some older homes—particularly single family houses built in the 1910s through 1930s—may still have lead pipes and fixtures.
 These pipes are now very old and, given their vast number and the complexity of the system, they are challenging to maintain and replace.
 Consequently, there is a significant risk that these aging pipes could lead to lead levels in the water supply exceeding safe standards.
 This situation could be one of the reasons why New York City had an elevated average annual lead rate(10 mg/L)  per 100000 people during the early 2010s.
 </div>